haposroto155135/prostorepo/README.md

-Roads in the 18th century were primarily unpaved, consisting of dirt, gravel, or cobblestones, which made travel slow, difficult, and uncomfortable.
+The emergence of professional road engineers and surveyors in the 19th century contributed to advances in road design, drainage, and construction techniques, leading to more efficient and durable roads.